-Christmas Lima Pole Bean is a trellised lima bean variety with heirloom appearance and great flavor.
-Prolific vines provide great extensive trellis cover and a heavy-yield of large beans.
-Plants perform well in a wide-variety of climate and soil conditions and are especially heat-tolerant.
+Christmas Lima Pole Bean, also known as a Climbing Butter Bean, is a trellised lima bean variety with an heirloom appearance and great flavor.
+Prolific vines provide great extensive trellis cover and a heavy yield of large beans.
+Plants perform well in a wide variety of climate and soil conditions and are especially heat-tolerant.
 They work well for a spring or fall harvest.
 These beans have a nuttier flavor than traditional lima beans and are a great addition to soups.
 They are easy to shell and taste excellent when prepared fresh.
 Christmas Lima Pole Bean retains its flavor when preserved through canning or freezing.
-They may also be allowed to mature on the vine and used as a dried bean.
+They may also be allowed to mature on the vine and used as a dried beans.
 Once dried, beans have a mottled appearance with dark red and white colors.

 Planting Method: direct sow